 Any proposed refurbishment by a tenant will be through an agreement to lease, including a Specification of Tenants Works.
 This should be done before the lease itself is completed.

-The property has a water supply, foul and surface water drainage and a 3 phase electricity supply, which may need to be metered to provide a specific supply to the new tenant.
+The building has an electrical supply but does not currently have a water supply, foul, or surface water drainage.
 The tenant will need to ensure that all services are adequate for the proposed use.
 Any additional provision or variations to any supplies will be made at the tenant's cost and subject to the landlord's consent.

 Bin storage and waste

-The premises are not currently listed for national non-domestic rates (business rates) and would be listed by the Valuation Office once any refurbishment is completed.
-It is not possible at this stage to estimate the rateable value of the completed premises.
+The premises are not currently listed for NNDR (national non-domestic rates, aka business rates) but would be valued and listed by the Valuation Office once any refurbishment is completed.
+It is not possible at this stage to estimate the ratable value of the completed premises.